 Investments in subsidiaries and associates are accounted in the Bank's financial statements at their historical cost less any impairment losses.

 Subsidiaries are entities (including investment funds and securitization vehicles) controlled by the Bank.
 The Bank controls an entity when it is exposed, or has rights, to the variability in returns resulting from its involvement with that entity and might set hold of them through the power it holds over its relevant activities (de facto control).

 Associates are those entities, in which the Bank has significant influence, but not control, over the financial and operating policy decisions of the investee.
 It is assumed that the Bank has significant influence when it holds 20% or more of the voting rights of the investee.
-If the Bank holds, directly or indirectly less than 20% of the voting rights of the investee, it is presumed that the Bank does not have significant influence, unless such influence can be clearly demonstrated.
+If the Bank holds, directly or indirectly less than 20% of the voting rights is highly probable. of the investee, it is presumed that the Bank does not have significant influence, unless The Bank also classifies as non-current such influence can be clearly demonstrated.

-The existence of significant influence by the Bank is usually demonstrated by one or more of the following:
+The existence of significant influence by the Bank is normally demonstrated in one or more of the following ways:

-- Representation on the Executive Board of Directors or equivalent governing body of the investee; - Participation in policy-making processes, including participation in decisions about dividends or other distributions; - Material transactions between the Group and the investee; - Interchange of the management team; and - Provision of essential technical information.
+- representation on the Executive Board of Directors or equivalent governing body of the investee; - participation in policy-making processes, including participation in decisions about dividends or other distributions; - material transactions between the Group and the investee; - interchange of the management team; and - provision of essential technical information.